If you send emails that are blocked or have problems with Gmail delivery, follow these guidelines to help them get classified correctly.

 - Send consistently from the same address for each mail category.
 For example, always send promotional email from one address and financial transactions from another address.

 - Avoid mixing different categories in one message.
 For example, if you include promotional content in an email with a financial transaction, Gmail could classify the email as promotional.

-Step 3: Make sure bulk emails don't get marked as spam
+Step 3: Make sure emails don't get marked as spam

 Emails without authentication often get email blocked or marked as spam to protect recipients from phishing scams.
 Unauthenticated emails with attachments might get completely rejected for security reasons.

 To ensure Gmail can authenticate you:

 - Keep valid reverse DNS records of your IP address that point to your domain.

 - Choose the same address in the "From:" header for every message.

 - Sign messages with DKIM.
 We don't authenticate messages signed with keys that use fewer than 1024 bits.